Wtower/ansible-node-deploy/README.md

 - `conf.node_env`: The node.js environment, default: `production`.
 - `conf.https_only`: If true then configure Apache [only for SSL](https://github.com/Wtower/ansible-node-deploy/issues/6).
 Default: `false`.
+- `conf.domain_name`: Domain name to be used in Apache conf.
+Omit to skip configure Apache in Plesk and register system service.
+- `conf.vhost_conf_path`: The remote path, where the apache configuration override (`vhost.conf`) is located.

 Other default variables
 -----------------------